 The plain language of § 213.111.2 demonstrates the legislature made a number of considered policy decisions when it included this court cost-shifting provision in the MHRA in place of the general rule regarding costs contained in both § 514.060 and Supreme Court Rule 77.01.
 The legislature has permitted a plaintiff the ability to recover only his or her court costs when prevailing, but has also limited a plaintiff's potential exposure in the event of a losing case by requiring a respondent to show a lack of foundation before recovering its court costs.
-Wilson's pleas in his Substitute Brief that this Court should now allow a plaintiff to recover any out-of-pocket expenses not traditionally considered court costs as part of the attorney fee award or that this Court should interpret the term "court costs" to also include "litigation expenses" are, in reality, pleas that this Court legislate policy provisions into the MHRA which cannot be found in the Act's plain
+Wilson's pleas in his Substitute Brief that this Court should now allow a plaintiff to recover any out-of-pocket expenses not traditionally considered court costs in clude "litigation expenses" are, in reality, pleas that this Court legislate policy provisions into the MHRA which cannot be found in the Act's plain